vmware-tanzu/sources-for-knative/samples/tag-new-vms/README.md

 This builds on the prior samples that demonstrate the [source](../vcsim/README.md) and [binding](../govc/README.md) in isolation.
-In this sample we will combine these concepts to write a microservice that reacts to `VmCreatedEvent` by tagging the new VM.
+In this sample we will combine these concepts to write a microservice that reacts to `VmBeingCreatedEvent` by tagging the new VM.

 ### Pre-requisites